pchemguy/spec-kit/templates/capabilities/capabilities.md

 Capability construction MUST be grounded in capability signals extracted from the target description.

+The LLM MUST:

+- use capability signals as the grounding basis for capability identification and classification;
+- ensure that every capability is fully supported by one or more capability signals;
+- infer capability semantics from the meaning and immediate context of associated capability signals.

 Capability signals MUST:

 - use verbatim text where possible, with minimal normalization;